cqin5/Documentation/SDLC/Project Versioning.md

 For instance:
 - If we found a critical bug after release `2.3.0`, we fix it by releasing `2.3.1`.
 - We then added several new feature, it will be released as `2.4.0`.
-- After several years of support, we decided to drop some API which only servers old devices, it will be released as `3.0.0`.
+- After several years of support, we decided to drop some API which only serves old devices, it will be released as `3.0.0`.

 ## iOS
 iOS project releases subject to AppStore approval and it does not share a free lifecycle as the server projects.
 Hence, we make some modifications on top of [semantic versioning](http://semver.org).